-Basically, Luna + Sun is a thriving new clothing company doing everything they can to ensure everybody in their supply chain, from the wonderful garment workers to you, the super awesome conscious consumer, is happy.
-Teshani and the fabulous Luna + Sun team are joining the fight to re-write what it means to do fashion, and with our ongoing support, we can help them do so.
+Basically, Luna + Sun is a thriving ethical clothing company doing everything they can to ensure everybody in their supply chain, from the garment workers to the environment to you, the incredible conscious consumer, is happy.

 Want to know where Luna + Sun sits and what they’re working on in terms of these 5 values?
 Hover over these values to find out.